This post was originally published March 26, 2015 and has been updated to reflect changes to LinkedIn’s video capabilities.

 Since LinkedIn has a business focus, think of it less as a promotional platform and more as a place to establish yourself as an expert in your field.
 What does this mean in terms of content?
-The videos you share should be more business-focused.
-This could come in the form of how-to videos aimed at other businesses, company news and updates, industry talks and presentations, and other content related to your friend that would be helpful to other LinkedIn users in their professional careers.
+The videos you share should be more business focused.
+Try how-to videos aimed at other businesses, company news and updates, industry talks and presentations, and other content related to your field that would be helpful to other LinkedIn professionals.

 Behind-the-scenes and team-related videos can also be a fun way to add a little bit of personality to your company on your business page.
-These videos are great for recruitment too, as they show off how great a place your business is to work.
+These videos offer a way to encourage recruitment too, as they show off why potential candidates would want to join your company.

 Best practices for your LinkedIn strategy